Contact Us

 Languishing among young workers is often driven by a combination of factors: lack of affordable housing, doubling of HEX debt and paying double the amount of tax at 30 than the previous generation means significantly fewer opportunities for advancement or growth.

-Other reasons this age range is Languishing may include:
+Other reasons this age range is languishing may include:

-2. Digital Overload: In an era dominated by digital connectivity and social media, young workers are constantly bombarded with information and the pressure to maintain a curated online persona.
+1. Economic Instability: The Australian job market has faced significant fluctuations, exacerbated by global economic challenges and the pandemic.
+Young workers often find themselves in precarious employment situations, with short-term contracts, gig economy roles, and limited job security.
+This instability can lead to anxiety and hinder long-term career planning.2.
+Digital Overload: In an era dominated by digital connectivity and social media, young workers are constantly bombarded with information and the pressure to maintain a curated online persona.
 Work emails and communications are accessed on smartphones, meaning work creeps into personal life.
-Social media platforms often portray unrealistic benchmarks of success and happiness, contributing to feelings of inadequacy and dissatisfaction.
+Social media platforms often portray unrealistic benchmarks of success and happiness, contributing to feelings of inadequacy and dissatisfaction.3.
+Monotonous Work Environments and perceived lack of opportunities: Many young employees find themselves in roles that lack engagement or opportunities for growth.
+Traditional corporate structures may not provide the mentorship or career development pathways that foster a sense of purpose and achievement.

 4. Pandemic-Related Disruptions: The pandemic reshaped work environments, with remote work becoming a norm.
 While offering flexibility, remote work can blur boundaries between personal and professional life, leading to burnout and a sense of disconnection from colleagues and company culture.